MDK-Packs/KeilStudioWorkshopDevSummit21/README.md

 - **NXP IMXRT1050-EVKB** (if you don’t have the hardware, you can still follow most of the workshop).
 - Ethernet cable long enough to connect the board to your router.
 - 5V USB power adapter with a Micro-USB cable to supply the dev board.
+- We recommend a dual monitor setup, so that you can see the workshop and your Keil Studio workspace at the same time.

 If you do not have access to the board, you can still follow much of the workshop.
 Debug will be demonstrated by the facilitators of the workshop.